ucnl/uWaveCommander/README.md

 ### 4. Working with Short command requests

 Go to tab **Remote requests** and press **AUTO** button.
 The application will start to invoke the modem sending sort remote requests.
-If you have the second device properly set up and turned on, you will see something like the following pic:
+If you have the second device from the [uWave devices family](https://docs.unavlab.com/documentation/EN/uWAVE/uWAVE_Family_en.html) properly set up and turned on, you will see something like the following pic:

 ![fig4](https://github.com/ucnl/uWaveCommander/blob/main/Pics/16-00-42.Png)